-At January 31, 2016 and January 31, 2015, the Company had \$228.2 million and \$199.9 million of cash and cash equivalents, \$203.5 million and \$192.4 million of which consisted of cash and cash equivalents at the Company's foreign subsidiaries, respectively.
+At January 31, 2017 and January 31, 2016, the Company had \$256.3 million and \$228.2 million of cash and cash equivalents, \$238.2 million and \$203.5 million of which consisted of cash and cash equivalents at the Company's foreign subsidiaries, respectively.
 The majority of the foreign cash balances are associated with earnings that the Company has asserted are permanently reinvested, and which are required to support continued growth outside the U.S. through funding of capital expenditures, operating expenses and similar cash needs of the foreign operations.
-The Company has recorded a federal income tax liability of \$2.9 million related to \$12.6 million of pre-2013 foreign earnings which have been earmarked for future repatriation.
-A deferred tax liability has not been recorded for the remaining undistributed foreign earnings of approximately \$290 million, because the Company intends to permanently reinvest such earnings in its foreign operations.
+The Company has recorded a federal income tax liability of \$3.0 million related to \$12.7 million of pre-2013 foreign earnings which have been earmarked for future repatriation.
+This deferred tax liability is net of the estimated foreign tax credits that would be generated upon the repatriation of such earnings.
+A deferred tax liability has not been recorded for the remaining undistributed foreign earnings of approximately \$307 million, because the Company intends to permanently reinvest such earnings in its foreign operations.
 It is not practicable to estimate the amount of tax that may be payable on the future possible distribution of these earnings.

-At January 31, 2016, the Company had working capital of \$410.9 million as compared to \$413.0 million in the prior year.
+At January 31, 2017, the Company had working capital of \$433.4 million as compared to \$410.9 million in the prior year.
 The Company defines working capital as the difference between current assets and current liabilities.